praveek/launch.en/help/launch-reference/managing-resources/delete-resources.md

 ## Delete a resource

-From the appropriate list view, select the resource you want to delete, then click **[!UICONTROL Delete]**.
+From the appropriate list view, select the resource you want to delete, then select **[!UICONTROL Delete]**.